This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Factors Affecting Mourning Dove Lifespan

-- Lead poisoning: Feeding near contaminated areas.
+- Lead poisoning: Feeding near areas with ammunition residues is deadly.

 Exceptional Longevity in Mourning Doves